AG-Systems/Transistor/README.md

 Make "subreddit" filter

-Add a limit on how often you can post(Can only post every 10 min)
+Add a limit on how often you can post(Can only post every 10 min) [check]

-Make it so you cannot post empty comments nor empty questions
+Make it so you cannot post empty comments nor empty questions [check/ comments still need to fixed]

-Make about page
+Make about page [check]

 Setup with heroku